TungNgyn/TungNgyn/README.md

 I'm Tung, currently based in Berlin, Germany retraining to start an IT career.
 I have a strong interest specializing in mobile development as well as full-stack web development.

-- 📚 Proactively learning Dart and Flutter
+- 📚 Proactively learning C# and the .NET ecosystem
 - 🔨 Currently working on a cross platform application 🔜 Barfbook
-- 🌏 Soon diving deep into the .NET ecosystem
+- 🌏 Soon starting to learn Vue.js
 - 📫 Reach me at: nguyen.tung@outlook.de

 ## 📈 Stats